jesperancinha/jeorg-cloud-test-drives/docs/system/ubuntu-chrome/index.md

 2. Press `Esc`, `Refresh` and then `Power Button`.
 The latter is located either on the keyboard or on the left side.
 Check the right side if it is not found on the left.
 3. Press `Ctrl-D`
 4. Accept `turn OS verification OFF`.
 Press `Enter`
+5  Press `Ctr-D`
-5. Wait for installation to complete
+6. Wait for installation to complete
-6. Wait for restart to complete
+7. Wait for restart to complete
-7. Press `Ctr-D` again
+8. Press `Ctr-D` again
-8. Finish installation steps
+9. Finish installation steps
-9. Use `Ctr-Alt-T` to summon `crosh` (Chrome Shell)
+10. Use `Ctr-Alt-T` to summon `crosh` (Chrome Shell)
-10. `shell`
+11. `shell`
-11. Download script [crouton](https://goo.gl/fd3zc) and save it in the downloads folder
+12. Download script [crouton](https://goo.gl/fd3zc) and save it in the downloads folder
-12. We need to copy `crouton` [to a place where we can execute it](https://chromium.googlesource.com/chromiumos/docs/+/master/security/noexec_shell_scripts.md).
+13. We need to copy `crouton` [to a place where we can execute it](https://chromium.googlesource.com/chromiumos/docs/+/master/security/noexec_shell_scripts.md).

 ```bash
 sudo mount /var -o remount,exec